Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

       sharing ideas and resources on how to live more green in Jakarta (e.g. composting, cleaning products, recycling, local campaigns, find plastic alternatives etc).
 It’s also become a space for asking questions on green living and planning meetups.
-Right now, we’re also developing our first resources on how you can recycle in Jakarta and a matrix of all the recycling/upcycling centres.
-In the future, we want to find ways to effectively save and categorise information about shopping or buying green in Jakarta, as well as bigger projects or activities such as a website and a campaign to reduce plastic in our supermarkets.
+We’ve also developed our first resources on how you can recycle in Jakarta and have launched this website with the Jakarta Green List in April 2019.
+We have also launched a campaign to reduce plastic packaging in supermarkets on Change.Org.
     question: Q3.
 What is the group doing right now?
   - answer: >
       Anyone in the group can initiate a project on behalf of Going Green in